 - Make sure your backup was successful

-- Backup your data frequently and always before you import data
+- Backup your data frequently, and always before you import new data

-If you want to use the sync functions, you have to select the fictitious logbook iCloud synced log:
+If you want to use the sync feature, you have to select the special logbook iCloud synced logbook:

 - iPad: Log Settings

 The iCloud logbook starts empty.
 You can start using it straight away.
 If you have existing data, you can use ADIF import, or you can export and import data from existing logbooks.
 RUMlog on iOS also offers a function to directly export local iOS logbooks to the iCloud synced logbook.
 Before you start, select the logbook that you want to export in the same way as if you were about to use it.
 Then: